THE BEST LAS VEGAS PROPERTIES

 who use the proceeds to make additional loans.

-If the borrower defaults, the lender can sell the collateral to satisfy the
+collateral.
+If the borrower defaults, the lender can sell the collateral to

 satisfy the debt.